|

 descendants were to be born without the divine graces and privileges and

+with a weakened nature.
 Later in Nazareth, it was a good angel, Gabriel, who

 brought God's message of hope to a young virgin called Mary, asking for